-3.3.2.2.1 Intra-scan inter-timeframe assessment and alignment
+3.3.2.2.13.5.2.2.1 Intra-scan inter-timeframe assessment and alignment

 For a scan comprised of multiple timeframes, it is important to ensure that the frames are spatially aligned so that the same brain tissue is located in the same coordinates for measurement across the frames.
 It is preferable that this alignment be performed prior to attenuation correction (that is, as part of the steps in the previous Section 3.3.2.2) in order to prevent embedded error due to misalignment between emission and transmission scan.
-However, at present, because of limitations in the tools provided with typical scanner workstations, inter-timeframe alignment is typically not performed during image reconstruction and attenuation correction.
-Rather, visual checks are typically applied and excessive motion may or may not be flagged.
-If automated, precise tools become available in scanner workstations in the future, the inter-frame alignment and static image formation described in this section may become part of the image reconstruction process.
-Even when inter-timeframe alignment is performed prior to attenuation correction or at the imaging site, it is important that the discrete binned frames prior to inter-frame alignment, the transmission scan, and the alignment parameters applied, be made available for quality control in later processing and analysis steps.
+However, at present, because of limitations in the tools provided with Formatted: Heading 4.
+No bullets or numbering